 In previous legislation the patient’s endangering of her/his own life was expressly governed by one of the special indications for committing a patient to compulsory care .
 No empirical reasons for abolishing this provision were ever advanced when LPT was introduced.
 If, in the travaux préparatoires of LPT, it is stated that the risk to the patient’s life and health must be the crucial consideration, it may seem appropriate for this also to be expressly provided for in Section 3 of LPT, so that the legislation expressly governs the situation in which there is a risk of the individual harming himself.In the light of the suicide-preventive public health work in progress, it ought, therefore, to be appropriate to clarify the intervention prerequisites of Section 3 of LPT, so that the legislation will make genuine provision for the situation of the individual being liable to harm herself/ himself .

-One pivotal conclusion to be drawn from the above is that caring measures must be taken to prevent suicide, either in voluntary or in compulsory care.
+One pivotal conclusion to be drawn from the above is that caring measures must be taken to prevent suicide, either involuntary or in compulsory care.
 The measures taken must be appropriate and must come within reasonable limits of legal security.
-The extensive scope in both voluntary and compulsory care for intervening in connection with suicide attempts is rooted in the conviction that life is the supreme good and must therefore be hedged about by the supreme law.
+The extensive scope in both voluntary and compulsory care for intervening in connection with suicide attempts is rooted in the conviction that life is the supreme good and must, therefore, be hedged about by the supreme law.
 Compulsory care entails more interventionist measures than voluntary care.
 In several of the above mentioned HSAN cases, the balance has teetered between the two forms of care, and, from a layman’s point of view, compulsory care should have been resorted to for the prevention of suicide.
 The travaux préparatoires afford scope for a more extensive interpretation of the self-endangering prerequisite than is the case with present-day implementation.
-If anyone in voluntary care is caught in the act of trying to take her/his life, healthcare personnel are considered entitled to endeavour by main force to thwart the attempt.
+If anyone involuntary care is caught in the act of trying to take her/his life, healthcare personnel are considered entitled to endeavor by main force to thwart the attempt.
 The notion of life as the supreme legal good embodies in itself a very important suicide-preventive dimension.
 This ethical norm, however, needs to be elucidated.

 It ought to be self-evident that people with suicide problems who seek help, support and care should be well received and offered good support, good help and, above all, good and safe care.
 All providers of care, assistance or support should be observant of risk and support factors and take steps to reduce the risk of suicide.
 It is possible, by investigating the course of events preceding a suicide, to discover shortcomings of routines, health and safety conditions, staffing, leadership or organisation.